 “Oh, I think I’ve been there…In Kosovo”, he semi-shouted.

 “I am sorry to tell you that I’m fully booked madam, but you can surely check across the street!” he spoke with a sense of urgency from the top of the stairway.

 There was no reception in the small house claiming to be a hotel and they had no free rooms.
 I don’t know if my lungs could have borne the unpleasant dustiness there anyway.
 The heavy door closing behind me left the over-aged inside of that hotel in the past and now I could only look at the fancy architecture of the outside.
-It made me think about how much it resembled people and their often vain nature.
+It made me think about how much it resembled people and their vanity.